 So always keep the container of coffee ground in a cold environment away from the heat of the stove in your kitchen and make sure that it never comes in contact with the sunlight.

-Oxidation of coffee occurs when it comes in contact with the air, which stales your coffee more quickly.
-Air also carries away the aromatic compound from the coffee ground, which is responsible for the sweetness and aroma of coffee.
-So always keep the coffee ground in an airtight container.
+When coffee is exposed to air, it oxidizes, which causes it to stale more quickly.
+Air also carries away the aromatic compounds from coffee grounds, which are responsible for the sweetness and aroma of coffee.

-I) Airtight container
+1. Airtight container

-If you keep the coffee in an open environment, it will slowly lose its flavor and get hardened because of the moisture in the air.
+If you keep the coffee in an open container, it will slowly lose its flavor and get hardened because of the moisture in the air.

-III) Buy less coffee
+3. Buy less coffee

-It is recommended to buy just enough coffee that you can easily finish in a week or two.
+So buy just enough coffee that you can easily finish in a week or two.

-IV) Never put wet utensils in the coffee container
+4. Never put wet utensils in the coffee container

-V) Keep the coffee away from heat and light
+5. Keep the coffee away from heat and light